Known as “the Scottie Dog”…

-We here at IndulgeYourPet think that they’ll make a perfect addition to just about any home.
-However, we do need to warn you that we’re also guilty of having a particular “sweet spot” for these amazing little guys which is why our following review may seem a bit “biased”!
+We at IndulgeYourPet think they’ll make a perfect addition to just about any home.
+However, we must warn you that we’re also guilty of having a particular “sweet spot” for these amazing little guys, so our following review may seem a bit “biased”!

 But don’t fret, Because the last thing we want to have happen is for one of these little “rock stars” to go to the wrong home.
 And a “wrong home” means a home that isn’t best suited for their needs.

 While the Cairn Terrier is a fantastic dog breed, it may only suit some.
-This is why in this article, we’re going to try to cover both the pros and cons of owning a Cairn Terrier so that ultimately you can decide for yourself if getting one is the right choice for you.
+This is why in this article, we will try to cover both the pros and cons of owning a Cairn Terrier so that ultimately you can decide for yourself if getting one is the right choice.

 Origin of the Cairn Terrier

 The Cairn Terrier is an old dog breed dating back to the 15th century on the Isle of Skye just off the West coast of Scotland.
 For this reason, you’ll likely encounter folks calling Cairn Terriers by all sorts of names.
 Names such as:

-It wasn’t until 1912 that the Cairn Terrier actually received it’s official title by the American Kennel Club.
+It wasn’t until 1912 that the Cairn Terrier received its official title from the American Kennel Club.

 Now the good news is…